jbpease/mvftools/doc/intro.rst

 How do I cite this?
 ===================
 Pease JB and BK Rosenzweig.
-2015.
+2018.
 "Encoding Data Using Biological Principles: the Multisample Variant Format for Phylogenomics and Population Genomics" *IEEE/ACM Transactions on Computational Biology and Bioinformatics*.
-In press. http://www.dx.doi.org/10.1109/tcbb.2015.2509997
+15(4):1231-1238.  http://www.dx.doi.org/10.1109/tcbb.2015.2509997

-Please also include the URL <https://www.github.com/jbpease/mvftools> in your methods section where the program is referenced.
+Please also include the URL [https://www.github.com/jbpease/mvftools] in your methods section where the program is referenced.

+(Note this paper was originally published online in 2015, but did not receive final citation page numbering until 2018.
+You may see older citations as 2015, which is the same paper.)

 Installation
 ============